nix-community/nixos-anywhere/README.md

 process including:

 - Disk partitioning and formatting
-- Configuring and installing either NixOS or SrvOS
+- Configuring and installing NixOS
 - Installing additional files and software

 You can then initiate an unattended installation with a single CLI command.